-The Slovak Republic held an early parliamentary election on Saturday, March 10, 2012, following the collapse of Prime Minister Iveta Radicova's coalition government last October.
+The Slovak Republic, which held a presidential election on Saturday, March 15, 2014, returned to the polls on Saturday, March 29, 2014 for a presidential runoff vote.
 An overview of the Slovak electoral system is presented here.

 Nationwide and (for 2004 to 2012) regional-level results are available here for the following presidential and legislative elections: